+91 9999466225 info@anujjindal.in

 Preparation Strategy & Interview

-- The second one is RBI Grade B 2023 All India Rank 42, Varsha Nayak who was working in SBI for the past 4 years and managed to clear the ‘Grade B’ Exam with impressive rank!
+• The second one is RBI Grade B All India Rank 6, Jaya Thakur who completely dedicated herself to prepare for RBI after her post-graduation and managed to clear the ‘Grade B’ Exam with impressive rank.

 Preparation Strategy & Interview